Faculty Connections

 Specialty: Sociology of Education

-Martha Cecilia Bottia is Research Associate Professor of Sociology at the University of North Carolina at Charlotte.
-She earned her Ph.D. at the University of North Carolina at Charlotte in 2010 where she also obtained her Masters degrees in Sociology.
-Additionally, she has Masters degrees in Economics and Environmental Economics and a Bachelors Degree in Economics from Los Andes University at Bogota, Colombia.
-Dr. Bottia’s research interests include the effects of school racial and socioeconomic composition on educational outcomes, the impact of the implemented curriculum on a racial and socioeconomically diverse students, and the role of K-12 school structural characteristics on college STEM outcomes.
+Martha Cecilia Bottia is a Research Associate Professor of Sociology at the University of North Carolina at Charlotte.
+She earned her Ph.D. at the University of North Carolina at Charlotte in 2010 where she also obtained her Masters’s degrees in Sociology.
+Additionally, she has Master’s degrees in Economics and Environmental Economics and a bachelor’s Degree in Economics from Los Andes University in Bogota, Colombia.
+Dr. Bottia’s research interests include the effects of school racial and socioeconomic composition on educational outcomes, the impact of the implemented curriculum on racial and socioeconomically diverse students, and the role of K-12 school structural characteristics on college STEM outcomes.
 Her other research interests include illicit drugs and terrorist organizations, and the education of immigrant students.
-She has published recent articles in Economics of Education Review, Review of Educational Research, Sociology of Education, Journal of Research in Science Teaching, Science Education, Social Justice Research, Elementary School Journal, Social Forces, Social Problems, Homicide Studies and Teachers College Record.
+She has published recent articles in Economics of Education Review, Review of Educational Research, Sociology of Education, Journal of Research in Science Teaching, Science Education, Social Justice Research, Elementary School Journal, Social Forces, Social Problems, Homicide Studies, and Teachers College Record.

 Research Interests: